-The proposed Large Scale Comprehensive Plan Amendment (LSCPA) is a request by Jamie Poulos, of Poulos & Bennett, LLC, applicant and agent for RL REGI Florida, LLC, property owner, for the consideration of a Large Scale Comprehensive Plan Amendment (LSCPA) to the City of Alachua Future Land Use Map (FLUM), to amend the FLUM of the subject property from Medium Density Residential (4 - 8 units per acre) to Moderate Density Residential (0 - 4 units per acre).
-The subject property is comprised of Tax Parcel Numbers 03042-050-006, 03042-050-007, 03042-052-002, 03042-052-003, 03042-052-004, 03042-052-005, and 03042-052-006, and is approximately 35.82 acres in size.
-The subject property is located west of NW 173rd Street (also known as County Road 235A), approximately 1,000 feet south of the intersection of NW US Highway 441 and NW 173rd Street.
-The subject property is currently undeveloped, except for one dilapidated barn on site.
+The proposed Large Scale Comprehensive Plan Amendment (LSCPA) is a request by Ryan Thompson, AICP of CHW, Inc., applicant and agent for Lillie Belle Jeffords Life Estate and Trustees, Barbara Ann Lemley, Janet Schenck, Monaghan and Schenck Trustees, MP and Martha Monaghan, and Diane White, property owners, for the consideration of a Large Scale Comprehensive Plan Amendment (LSCPA) to the City of Alachua Future Land Use Map (FLUM), to amend the FLUM of the subject property from Rural/Agriculture (County) to Moderate Density Residential (0 - 4 units per acre) on a ±161.14 acre portion of the subject property and from Rural/ Agriculture (County) to Community Commercial on a ±76.44 acre portion of the subject property.
+The subject property is ±237.58 acres in total.
+The subject property is comprised of Tax Parcel Numbers 03042-050-006, 03042-052-007, 03042-052-002, 03042-052-003, 03042-052-004, 03042-052-005, and 03042-052-006.
+The subject property is located northeast of the intersection US Highway 441 and NW 188th Street, west of the Meadowglen Subdivision.
+The subject property has one single-family residence and several associated accessory farm structures.

-The subject property presently has a Medium Density Residential FLUM Designation.
-The proposed amendment would change the FLUM Designation to Moderate Density Residential, which permits residential development at a density lower than the density permitted by the current FLUM Designation.
-The Medium Density Residential FLUM Designation permits a density of 4 - 8 dwelling units per acre (a maximum of 286 dwelling units for the subject property); the Moderate Density Residential permits a density of 0 - 4 dwellings per acre (a maximum of 143 dwelling units for the subject property).
+The subject property presently has a Rural/Agriculture (County) FLUM Designation.
+The proposed amendment would change the FLUM Designation to Moderate Density Residential and Community Commercial.
+The Moderate Density Residential FLUM Designation permits a density of 0 - 4 dwelling units per acre (a maximum of 644 dwelling units for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 47 dwelling units for the subject property).
+The Community Commercial FLUM designation permits an intensity of .5 FAR (a maximum of 1,664,863 square feet of non-residential development for the subject property).